Growli

 Toxicity to pets

-String of bananas is mildly toxic to pets.
+String of bananas is toxic to pets.
 ASPCA lists Senecio species as mildly to moderately toxic to cats, dogs, and horses.
 Ingestion can cause vomiting, diarrhoea, and sometimes lethargy.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.